top of page

 Description:

 This workshop presented the benefits of peer learning and emphasized how to incorporate peer assessments into an online or face-to-face (onsite classroom) course using the CoursePlus Peer Assessment Tool.
-The PDF of the session's slides is
+The PDF of the session's slides is available for download.

 Efficient, Valid, and Reliable: Applying Rubrics to your Grading Strategy (53 min) | presentation slides